-Most life insurance professionals recommend a policy review on an annual or bi-annual basis to see if any of the following changes you made would impact your policy:
+Most insurance professionals recommend a life insurance policy review on an annual or bi-annual basis to see if any of the following changes you made would impact your policy:

 - Change of bank account: This one applies if you pay your premium by bank draft.
 If you don’t notify the insurance company of this change and provide them with new account information, they won’t be able to debit your account.
 If they can’t contact you before the end of your grace period, your policy will lapse.